Townsville

 Townsville is a city on the north-eastern coast of Queensland, Australia.
-With a population of 180,820 as of June 2018, it is the largest settlement in North Queensland; it is unofficially considered its capital.
+With a population of 201,313 as of 2024, it is the largest settlement in North Queensland and Northern Australia (specifically, the parts of Australia north of the Sunshine Coast).
 Townsville hosts a significant number of governmental, community and major business administrative offices for the northern half of the state.